The nasopharynx is an air-containing cavity at the back of the nose, which occupies the uppermost extent of the aerodigestive tract.

 Important structures in relation with nasopharynx

 Eustachian/Auditory tubes: The Eustachian tubes, lie on each side of the nasopharynx.
-This tube connects the nasopharynx with the middle ear and helps in equalizing the pressure inside the ears, and in draining mucous from the middle ear.
+This tube connects the nasopharynx with the middle ear and helps in equalizing the pressure inside the ears, and in draining mucus from the middle ear.

 Torus tubarius: Torus tubarius is the medial cartilaginous extension of the auditory (eustachian) tube which forms a protrusion on the lateral wall of the nasopharynx at the superior and posterior aspects of the opening of the auditory tube.